seek4science/seek/tech/releases/index.md

 Release date: _24th June 2022_

 Small release with some bugfixes and small improvements.
-In particularly a security fix, and **we strongly recommend upgrading to this version**
+In particular a security fix, so **we recommend upgrading to this version**

-* **An important security fix**
 * An overhaul and refresh of Gatekeeper behaviour, fixing bugs and allowing repeat requests to be sent following a previous rejection.
 * Fix to an error when interacting with the Ontology Lookup Service API, which affected creating and using sample types and controlled vocabularies in some cases.
 * More tolerant URL checking when registering a remote asset.